Hi, I’m Kel. In my work I seek to honor the potters that have come before me.

-Pottery is an ancient craft, and from the moment Kel sat down at a wheel she was entranced by this process of shaping earth with water, then fire.
-She learned later about the chemistry involved, the silica and oxides, how to paint with flame and ash, and each new understanding only increased the magic.
+Pottery is an ancient craft, and from the moment I first sat at a wheel I was captivated by the process of shaping earth with water and fire.
+I learned later about the chemistry involved, the silica and oxides, how to paint with flame and ash.
+Each new understanding has only increased the magic.

-Kel has apprenticed to professional potters in her native Pennsylvania, the Blue Mountains of North Carolina, and as far away as the Scottish Highlands.
-She was fortunate to attend a concentration at the Penland School of Craft, studying under and alongside an amazing community of potters.
-At Penland there is a noborigama (a wood-fired, multi-chambered kiln) and the community effort of stoking the fires in shifts for days was incredible.
+I have studied with professional potters in my native Pennsylvania, the Blue Mountains of North Carolina, and as far away as the Scottish Highlands.
+I’ve helped to fire a noborigama (a wood-firing, multi-chambered kiln) and the community effort of stoking those flames, in shifts, for days was magical science.
 Potters have done this for centuries.

-Kel’s studies exposed her to many forms, styles, and techniques and she threads these into her own work.
-She launched Darling Studios in 2016 and began formally selling at Craft Shows and markets.
-Kel’s work is functional, focusing on pottery that can be used every day.
-Her mission is to explore the marriage of beauty and function, and to furnish homes with pieces that are as lovely as they are useful.
+I have sought to expose myself to many forms, styles, and techniques and I thread these into my own work.
+My pottery is functional, focusing on pieces that can be used every day.
+I love to explore the marriage of beauty and function, and my mission is to make pieces that are useful and fit seamlessly into any space.